PlanB-Network/bitcoin-educational-content/tutorials/wallet/ledger-nano-s-plus/fr.md

 05

-Sélectionnez l'option "Setup as a new device".
+Sélectionnez l'option "*Setup as a new device*".

 06